 I really hope that you enjoy this two-part feature on “How to host a fabulous Dinner Party”.
 It is a part of my Dinner Party workshop and includes basic table etiquette, social graces and fabulous tips that will help you host a formal dinner in style and with ease.

 “The Pride of any host is her dinner table” – Kumari Govender

-Who is going to serve coffee and after dinner drinks is something to also plan now.
-Some people have coffee at the table and other serve it in the living room.
+Who is going to serve coffee and after-dinner drinks is something to also plan now.
+Some people have coffee at the table and others serve it in the living room.
 If its a casual or small dinner the lady of the house may do the serving.